Skip to main content

 Written by Katie Bange

-Updated this week
+Updated over a week ago

 But before we jump in… let’s clear up a couple of important terms — Cost vs. Price.
-So- what's cost?
+So- what's a cost?

 Cost